 Pricing strategy: Managing in turbulent times and preparing for a downturn

 For business and pricing leaders, this level of uncertainty has major ramifications.
-Pricing strategy is essential in turbulent times: It is critical to manage pricing during periods of uncertainty, not merely to react.
-Faced with high volatility in demand and operating economics, leaders must ensure that their pricing strategy handles the immediate market conditions (which might mean resisting the pressure to adjust pricing), steers through turbulent times and prepares the company to win after a downturn.
+Pricing strategy is essential in turbulent times: It is critical to managing pricing during periods of uncertainty, not merely to react.
+Faced with high volatility in demand and operating economics, leaders must ensure that their pricing strategy handles the immediate market conditions (which might mean resisting the pressure to adjust pricing), steers through turbulent times, and prepares the company to win after a downturn.

 Among the biggest mistakes in an uncertain environment is to react and improvise.
 To ensure effective pricing, companies must plan specific “plays” for pricing and calibrate them as the economic environment evolves.